tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 For more details, please refer to some documents at "[Blocking on front-end](http://www.ipgeoblock.com/codex/#blocking-on-front-end 'Codex | IP Geo Block')".

+= I still have access from blacklisted country.
+Does it work correctly? =

+Absolutely, YES.

+Sometimes, a Wordfence Security user would report this type of claim when he/she found some accesses in its Live traffic view.
+But please don't worry.
+Before WordPress runs, Wordfence cleverly filters out malicious requests to your site using <a href="http://php.net/manual/en/ini.core.php#ini.auto-prepend-file" title="PHP: Description of core php.ini directives - Manual">auto_prepend_file</a> directive to include PHP based Web Application Firewall.
+Then this plugin validates the rest of the requests that pass over Wordfence because those were not in WAF rules, especially you enables "**Prevent Zero-day Exploit**".

+It would also possibly be caused by the accuracy of country code in the geolocation databases.
+Actually, there is a case that a same IP address has different country code.

+For more detail, please refer to "[I still have access from blacklisted country.](http://www.ipgeoblock.com/codex/access-from-blacklisted-country.html 'I still have access from blacklisted country. | IP Geo Block')".

 = How can I test this plugin works? =

 The easiest way is to use [free proxy browser addon](https://www.google.com/search?q=free+proxy+browser+addon "free proxy browser addon - Google Search").